Ashpak-phaiDelta/abot-langchain/README.md

 3. Open the landing page in browser: [http://localhost:7860/](http://localhost:7860/)

-4. Select a chain from the examples listed, or type the path to it (package.module:chain_var format).
-Begin asking questions.
+4. Select a chain from the examples listed, or type the path to it (package.module:chain_factory_fn format).
+Eg: `doc_parse:ask_doc_chain`.
+The LLM is passed as the keyword argument `llm` to that function.

+5. Begin asking questions

-5. You can upload a file below the chatbot, it will be ingested automatically
+6. You can upload a file below the chatbot, it will be ingested automatically